johnchoi96/EmployeeManager/README.md

 Employee Manager designed to store employee's data (name, wage) and calculate their pay check based on pay rate and hours

 * Added an ability to add, remove, and edit the employee information in version 2.0.
+* Added ability to create a log file in version 2.5.

 # Made by John Choi